-Term Meaning Applicant A party which has applied for OBM System type-approval.
-Authorised Person A person authorised to perform the function of the Authorised Person in this Specification.
-Axle Group A single axle group, tandem axle group, twin-steer axle group, tri-axle group or quad-axle group.
-Axle Group Mass The mass of an axle group as collected by the connected MSU.
-Category A An OBM System that electronically displays collected data to drivers and/or loaders.
-Category B An OBM System that, in addition to Category A, also transfers the collected data.
-Category C An OBM System that collects data and transfers Data Records in a standardised way to a telematics in-vehicle unit (in accordance with Interconnectivity of Telematics In-Vehicle Unit With Other Systems Functional and Technical Specification).
-Calibration A function of adjustment of the corresponding indication of the MSU to values provided by a weighbridge with the appropriate licence when such a weighbridge is compliant to National Trade Measurement Regulations 2009.
-Client Device In the context of this Specification the ECU, as it initiates communication by transmitting a message to the Server Device (namely the telematics in-vehicle unit).
-Electronic Control Unit A unit installed in a vehicle that collects, amongst other things, data from connected MSUs.
-Gross Vehicle Mass The mass of a vehicle comprising the sum total of the Axle Group Masses.
-Lift Axle Status An indication of whether an axle group is fitted with a lift axle, and if so, whether that lift axle is raised, lowered or in an unknown position.
-Mass Sensor Unit A unit installed on a vehicle that determines, amongst other things, Axle Group Mass.
-Maximum Permissible Mass The legal mass limit for an Axle Group.

-Term Meaning Message Authentication Code A code only known and accessible to an Authorised Person that can prove the integrity and origin of data from a source.
-MSU Count The total number of MSUs connected to an ECU, when that ECU is in Operation.
-MSU Sequence Number Any identifier assigned to each individual MSU connected to the ECU.
+Term Definition applicant A party which has applied for OBM system type-approval. authorised person A person authorised to perform the function of the authorised person in this specification. axle group A single axle group, tandem axle group, twin-steer axle group, tri-axle group or quad-axle group. axle group mass The mass of an axle group as collected by the connected MSU. calibration A function of adjustment of the corresponding indication of the MSU to values provided by a weighbridge with the appropriate licence when such a weighbridge is compliant to National Trade Measurement Regulations 2009. client device In the context of this specification the ECU, as it initiates communication by transmitting a message to the server device (namely the telematics device). data record A discrete and defined set of data elements, generated by a device. electronic control unit A unit installed in a vehicle that collects, amongst other things, data from connected MSUs. gross vehicle mass The mass of a vehicle comprising the sum total of the axle group masses. lift axle status An indication of whether an axle group is fitted with a lift axle, and if so, whether that lift axle is raised, lowered or in an unknown position. mass sensor unit A unit installed on a vehicle that determines, amongst other things, axle group mass. maximum permissible mass The legal mass limit for an axle group. message authentication code A code only known and accessible to an authorised person that can prove the integrity and origin of data from a source.
+MSU count The total number of MSUs connected to an ECU, when that ECU is in operation.
+MSU sequence number Any identifier assigned to each individual MSU connected to the ECU.
 The assigned identifier sequentially increases from the front to the rear of the vehicle.
-NTA An On-Board Mass System that has not been typed-approved by TCA, whether or not it has been submitted to TCA for type-approval.
-OBM System An OBM System which is of a type that has been type-approved by TCA as meeting the requirements of this Specification pertaining to the applicable category.
-Operation ECU An ECU shall be considered to be in Operation when the ECU's supporting external power supply is connected to the ECU and the ignition status is on.
-MSU An MSU shall be considered to be in Operation when it is connected to the ECU and that ECU is in Operation.
-Server Device In the context of this Specification the telematics in-vehicle unit, as it is able to communicate by replying to the Client Device (namely the ECU) message with its own Server Device message.
-Tamper Conduct towards the OBM System which is intended to prevent the OBM System from functioning correctly.
-Vehicle A prime mover, rigid truck or prime mover/rigid truck with trailer(s), dollies or other connections.
+NTA An on-board mass system that has not been typed-approved by TCA, whether or not it has been submitted to TCA for type-approval.
+OBM system An OBM system which is of a type that has been type-approved by TCA as meeting the requirements of this specification pertaining to the applicable category.

+Term Definition OBM system A category of OBM system that is defined as follows: category Category A - OBM systems in this category electronically display collected data to drivers and/or loaders.
+Category B - OBM systems in this category also collect data and transfer the collected data to a telematics device using a mechanism agreed and implemented by the ASP and the supplier of the OBM system.
+Category C - OBM systems in this category collect data and transfer data records in a standardised way to a telematics device (in accordance with Interconnectivity of Telematics Device with Other Systems Functional and Technical Specification). operation ECU An ECU shall be considered to be in operation when the ECU's supporting external power supply is connected to the ECU and the ignition status is on.
+MSU An MSU shall be considered to be in operation when it is connected to the ECU and that ECU is in operation. server device In the context of this specification the telematics device, as it is able to communicate by replying to the client device (namely the ECU) message with its own server device message. tamper Conduct towards the OBM system which is intended to prevent the OBM system from functioning correctly. vehicle A prime mover, rigid truck or prime mover/rigid truck with trailer(s), dollies or other connections.